 A Shopper’s Guide To Trail Riding Saddles

-Below are a handful of completely random notes about a few things we’ve noticed among popular trail riding saddles.
+Below are a few features that are popular characteristics in trail riding saddles.

-As a general rule, most trail riding saddles are lighter in weight when compared to other types of Western saddles.
-The light weight of a trail saddle can be achieved in a number of ways, including (but not limited to):
+- Light Weight – As a general rule, most trail riding saddles are lighter in weight when compared to other types of Western saddles.
+A lighter weight saddle makes saddling and unsaddling easier, and is less weight for a horse or mule to carry on the trails.

 - Synthetic Saddle Trees – A synthetic tree is (usually) lighter in weight than a traditional wood tree.
-While types of synthetic trees and their attributes vary, they commonly contribute important factors to a trail riding saddle such as lighter weight, the ability to withstand moisture without warping, and a lower price tag.
+While types of synthetic trees and their attributes vary, they commonly contribute other important attributes to a trail riding saddle in addition to a lighter weight.
+These other attributes include the ability to withstand moisture without warping, and a lower price tag.

-- Less Saddle – Some trail riding saddles are trimmed down from excess material which helps to contribute to an overall lighter weight.
+- Less Saddle – Some trail riding saddles are trimmed down from excess material.
 One common area that might be trimmed down is the housing (aka “jockey”).
 The housing covers parts of the saddle beneath it that would otherwise be exposed, like the saddle tree.
 In a trail riding saddle, the housing might be trimmed down, or eliminated all together.
 Another area that is might be trimmed down is the saddle skirt: Instead of a large, square skirt, some trail riding saddles have smaller, rounded skirts that help reduce weight.

 Below: Trail riding saddles don’t have to be heavy to be a quality, well-made saddle.